retifrav/rclone-rc-web-gui/README.md

     --rc-web-fetch-url https://api.github.com/repos/retifrav/rclone-rc-web-gui/releases/latest
 ```

-If you have used this functionality before, then you might have a different web GUI already downloaded in your system (*for example, on Mac OS it would be here: `~/Library/Caches/rclone/webgui`*), and to replace it you'll need to add `--rc-web-gui-force-update` flag.
+If you have used this functionality before, then you might have a different web UI already downloaded in your system (*for example, on Mac OS it would be here: `~/Library/Caches/rclone/webgui`*), and to replace it you'll need to add `--rc-web-gui-force-update` flag.

 ##### Authentication

 By default `rclone` will generate a random password and will also compose a Base64-encoded authentication token for the `Authorization` header.
 That token will be also set as an URL query parameter (*`?login_token=HERE-GOES-THE-VALUE`*), which is how the code will be able to get it.

-The GUI URL will be auto-openned in your web-browser with prepended `gui:AUTO-GENERATED-PASSWORD@` for passing through initial authentication prompt, but if you'll stop `rclone rcd` and launch it again, chances are that your browser (*Firefox in my case*) will still show the authentication prompt, despite having `gui:AUTO-GENERATED-PASSWORD@` in the URL.
+The UI URL will be auto-openned in your web-browser with prepended `gui:AUTO-GENERATED-PASSWORD@` for passing through initial authentication prompt, but if you'll stop `rclone rcd` and launch it again, chances are that your browser (*Firefox in my case*) will still show the authentication prompt, despite having `gui:AUTO-GENERATED-PASSWORD@` in the URL.

 In case of launching it on a remote server, you obviously won't get a web-browser auto-openned with provided credentials, so replace `--rc-web-gui` with `--rc-web-gui-no-open-browser` in the CLI, and then it will print the URL with credentials to the `stdout`.

 If you'd like to set your own username/password, then you need to explicitly set `--rc-user`/`--rc-pass` and edit `settings.js` in the `rclone`'s cache directory (*on Mac OS it would be here: `~/Library/Caches/rclone/webgui/current/build/js/settings.js`*).
-But of course those values will be overwritten on the next GUI update.
+But of course those values will be overwritten on the next UI update.

 Or you can just set `--rc-no-auth` to disable authentication, which is not recommended.